stlviper/18FAGILEPROTOTYPE/design/README.md

 ### Design

-The Vencore product manager worked with the focus group and the UI/UX designer to come up with the designs for the prototype.
+The Vencore Product Manager worked with the focus group and the UI/UX designer to come up with the designs for the prototype.
 The Vencore team used both protosketching and static design to start the discussions and agree upon a design.The design folder shows some of the artifacts generated during this process.

-This Design folder contains Wireframe/Prototype images for 18F FDA Vencore application.
+This design folder contains Wireframe/Prototype images for 18F FDA Vencore application.

 ===================================================================